steelbreeze/state.js/doc/state.com.md

 **Returns**: `string`, The name of the state machine instance.

+## Function: setRandom(generator)

+Sets a method to select an integer random number less than the max value passed as a parameter.

+This is only useful when a custom random number generator is required; the default implementation is fine in most circumstances.

+**Parameters**

+**generator**: `function`, A function that takes a max value and returns a random number between 0 and max - 1.

+**Returns**: , A random number between 0 and max - 1

+## Function: getRandom()

+Returns the current method used to select an integer random number less than the max value passed as a parameter.

+This is only useful when a custom random number generator is required; the default implementation is fine in most circumstances.

+**Returns**: `function`, The function that takes a max value and returns a random number between 0 and max - 1.

+## Function: isComplete(stateMachineModel, stateMachineInstance)

+Tests a state machine instance to see if its lifecycle is complete.
+A state machine instance is complete if all regions belonging to the state machine root have curent states that are final states.

+**Parameters**

+**stateMachineModel**: `StateMachine`, The state machine model.

+**stateMachineInstance**: `IActiveStateConfiguration`, The instance of the state machine model to test for completeness.

+**Returns**: `boolean`, True if the state machine instance is complete.

 ## Function: initialise(stateMachineModel, stateMachineInstance, autoInitialiseModel)

 Initialises a state machine and/or state machine model.